 Anita Tang and Kirsty Albion share what they learnt from their rapid pivot to online delivery as a result of the Covid-19 pandemic.
 They delivered a successful and participatory 4 day virtual retreat as part of the Progress Fellowship.

+Reach out to Jess Herne via [email protected] if you have questions.
 See the Australian Progress collection on the Commons Library for materials from Virtual Progress 2020 and past events.
 To see what’s coming up in terms of training and events visit the Australian Progress site.

 - Conferences - Digital_Virtual